OptimalDesignLab/PDESolver.jl/docs/src/solver/Readme.md

 This idea is also applicable to the flux functions used by DG methods.

+## Creating a Manufactured Solution

+Using the Method of Manufactured Solutions is an effective way to verify the correctness of the code.
+A guide to deriving the solution can be found [here](http://prod.sandia.gov/techlib/access-control.cgi/2000/001444.pdf).
+### Solution and Derivative Functions

+For simple equations such as linear advection, the general approach is to define a function that evalutes the manufactured solution and its derivatives at a given point, and from that create the required source term, initial condition, and boundary condition.
+Most physics modules have a file called `common_funcs.jl` where the solution and derivative evaluation functions go.
+Make sure the new function you create has the same signature as the other functions in the file.
+It is often useful to create different methods of the same function when creating related manufactured solutions for 2D and 3D.
+If the signature requires an [`AbstractParamType`](@ref), its static parameter can be used to distinguish the methods.
+Creating two methods of the same function, rather than two different functions, will make it possible to define source terms, boundary conditions, and initial conditions that work for both 2D and 3D.

+For complicated equations such as Euler, it is tedious to construct the source term, boundary condition, and initial condition from the solution and its derivatives.
+In this case, it is better to use a symbolic math program to generate expressions for the source term, boundary condition, and initial condition directly.
+Some symbolic math programs have the option to generate C or Fortran code, which can be easily converted to Julia code.

+### Source Term

+To create the source term functor, locate the file where the source terms are defined for the physics modules, usually called `source.jl` and create a new functor and associated `call()` method (see description of functors above).
+Make sure the functor object is a subtype of [`SRCType`](@ref) and the `call()` method has the same signature (except for the first argument) as the other call methods in the file.

+For simple equations such as linear advection, the body of the `call()` function should construct the source term from the functions in `common_funcs.jl`.
+For more complicated equations, the code that evalutes the source term at a given point should be placed in the body of the `call()` function directly.

+Note that the purpose of this function is to evalute the value of the source term, not to do integration of any kind.

+Once the functor is created, it should be added to the list of source terms (usually a Dictionary located at the bottom of the file where the source terms are defined).
+Consult the physics module documentation for details.

+### Boundary Condition

+Construction of a boundary term is similar to construction of a source term.
+Locate the file where the boundary conditions are defined, usually `bc.jl`, and add a new functor.
+Make sure the functor type is a subtype of [`BCType`](@ref) and the `call()` method has the same signature (except for the first argument) as the other `call()` methods in the file.
+The body of the `call()` method should evalute the flux caused by the imposition of the boundary condition (because boundary conditions are imposed weakly).
+This is typically accomplished by calculating the boundary condition state and then calling a numerical flux function with both the current state and the boundary state.

+For simple equations, the boundary state should construct the boundary state by calling the functions in `common_funcs.jl`.
+For more complicated equations, the code to evalute the boundary state should be contained in the `call()` method body.

+Once the functor is created, it should be added to the list of boundary conditions, usually a dictionary located at the bottom of the file where the boundary conditions are defined.
+Consults the physical module documentation for details.

+### Initial condition

+Initial conditions are a bit different than boundary conditions and source terms because they do not use functors (functors are unnecessary because ICs are evaluated infrequently).
+Locate the file where initial conditions are defined, typically `ic.jl`, and create a new function with the same signature as the the other functions in the file.
+This function should loop over all elements in the mesh

 # Initialization of a Simulation

 This section lists an outline of how a simulation gets launched